biw-joelschou/notes/2016-10-25_MSDP-Hackathon.md

     - configs are YAML files
 - Drone doesn't store every build the way Jenkins does, so it requires further configuration to track stats and keep track of what has happened with each build
 - Point is simply to run builds as quickly as possible to verify code success

+### Build Dockerfile
+10:40am
+led by OPI David

+- can create an image by starting with an empty Docker image and building within
+- recommends creating a Dockerfile to programmatically build the image so it's repeatable
+    1. starts FROM the same openJDK image used for the build
+        - aside: Docker containers are layered so if multiple applications use the same base image, they don't have to download the entire thing every time; just the changes
+        - every step in the Dockerfile is a layer
+    2. ADDs the distributed output of the build (.tar in this case)
+    3. runs a CMD to extract the .tar
+    4. EXPOSE a port on which the application runs
+        - don't need to explicitly do this in the Dockerfile, but it's helpful for people to see where the app will run
+    5. after the build is done, run the finished Docker container to start up the server
+    6. then map the port on the container to the host computer's port so test/view in the host browser

+### On Rancher
+11:25am or so

+1. created a stack on Rancher called briks
+2. created an empty service called briks
+3. the Drone build will automatically push successful builds to the service in Rancher when a pull request is merged
+4. added a rule on the load balancer to route requests to `bricks.*` on port 80 to the briks container on port 9000

+(really good side conversation about logging and where it goes.
+OPI has recommendations for getting logs into a service that can search and filter and do all sorts of manipulation on logs that can't be done in normal circumstances)
+    - uses stdout and stderror as the way to capture errors instead of writing to files

+#### Additions to the Drone build
+(#s 11 and 12 above)